BILGI-IE-421/demo-repository/README.md

-# Data Science Term Project
+# IE 421 - Data Science for Engineers Term Project
 This repository contains a demonstration of a data science term project, using Python's toy datasets to create visualizations and a regression model.

 ## Files